 The Real Poop

-You love this job, you love it not…you love this job, you love it not….
+You love this job, you love it not..you love this job, you love it not...

 Are you a fan of flowers?
 Think it would be fun to grow them professionally as a floriculturist?
 Unfortunately, liking flowers and growing acres and acres of them for the cut flower industry are two different things.
-Actually growing them as a commercial commodity can give those who have always liked flowers reasons not to like them.
+Growing them as a commercial commodity can give those who've always liked flowers reasons not to like them.

 This requirement of perfection only adds to the intensity of the work.
 Besides working long hours in all kinds of weather, floriculturists need to be aware of how environmental conditions can damage their crops.

-The work can, at times, be just as stressful as many other types of work, but there is plenty of outdoor activity to help alleviate stress.
+The work can, at times, be just as stressful as many other types of work, but there's plenty of outdoor activity to help alleviate stress.
 Some of the clientele are demanding and crazy, but others can be fun to work with.
 It's not a bad little career if you don't mind never being able to afford a second house.
 But who needs all that extra space, anyway?

 Most of the people involved with floriculture are the laborers in the production crews.
 They do all the real work growing cut flower crops, including harvesting, processing, and eventually packing for delivery to wholesale clients.
 Sales representatives market the produce to brokers, wholesalers, and some of the floral design studios that want to buy directly from the growers.

-Floriculture is one of those idyllic industries with which the inferior quality of factory growers cannot compete.
+Floriculture is one of those idyllic industries in which the inferior quality of factory growers cannot compete.
 Growers of quality crops really prevail here.
-There has not yet been an assembly line that can turn out row after row of perfect sunflowers.
-We're sure someone is working on that somewhere though.
+There hasn't yet been an assembly line that can turn out row after row of perfect sunflowers.
+We're sure someone is working on that somewhere, though.

-On the other hand, there is considerable competition from South American growers that import (or export, depending on where you are when you're reading this) produce that is probably better than factory grown, but still inferior to locally grown.
-It is actually amazing that there is still a market for such produce, since it has reliably proven its inferiority for decades.
-Yet it is still out there, crowding the wholesale markets and keeping prices lower than they really should be.
+On the other hand, there's considerable competition from South American growers that import (or export, depending on where you are when you're reading this) produce that's probably better than factory-grown, but still inferior to locally-grown.
+It's actually amazing that there's still a market for such produce.
+Yet it's still out there, crowding the wholesale markets and keeping prices lower than they really should be.

-Imagine if other markets were flooded with cheaper, inferior product.
-Thank goodness that we don't live in such a negative utopia, and that this epidemic of inferiority is contained to the floriculture industry.
-Ahem.

-There is nothing easy about floriculture, yet there are many advantages to it that appeal to the many who choose to make a career of it.
+Imagine if other markets were flooded with cheap, inferior products.
+Thank goodness we don't live in such a horrible dystopia, and that this epidemic of inferiority is contained to the floriculture industry.
+There's nothing easy about floriculture, yet there are many advantages to it that appeal to those who choose to make a career of it.
 If interested, feel free to sniff around.